skip-mev/skip-go/.changeset/many-paws-drop.md

 '@skip-go/client': minor
 ---

-Add fee_payment_address and fee_denom fields to SmartRelayFeeQuote object
+Adds SmartRelayFeeQuote object to the CCTPTransfer operation